Celebrating Seniors - Mel Brooks Turns 90

 Most recently, in 2015 Mel Brooks could be heard in the animated movie Hotel Transylvania 2 (2015) as the character of Vlad.
 His recent television appearances include the stand-up comedy special Mel Brooks: Live at the Geffen (2015), and an appearance as a celebrity guest in an episode of the TV comedy The Comedians (2015) with Billy Crystal.
 You can hear Mel Brooks next in the Blazing Saddles-inspired animated movie Blazing Samurai (2017), as the voice of Shogun.

-Brooks enjoys going to the racetrack, having dinner several times a week with fellow widower and friend Carl Reiner, and watching television.
+Until 2020, Brooks enjoyed going to the racetrack, having dinner several times a week with fellow widower and friend Carl Reiner, and watching television.
+Sadly, his best friend Reiner passed away in June 2020 at the age of 98.

 *Images are public domain or Creative Commons licensed & sourced via Wikimedia Commons, Vimeo, or Flickr, unless otherwise noted*